markertmer/sweater_weather/README.md

 yelp_key: your_yelp_key
 ```

-Ensure all tests are passing:
+Ensure all tests are passing.
 ```
 $ bundle exec rspec
 => ..........................................................................